raspberrypisig/rpi-wifi/README.md

 ### Wifi channel

+In dmesg, if you see a lot of errors from the brcmfmac driver, trying using another WIFI channel in /etc/hostapd/hostapd.conf

-In Australia, try 1,6,11 in /etc/hostapd/hostapd.conf
+In Australia, try one of 1,6 or 11